pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step2-model-creation.md

 ---
-title: Part 2 - Creating the model
+title: Step 2 - Creating the model
 description: Walks you through the creation of the Bar visualization model.
 parent-path: .
 parent-title: Create a custom Bar chart visualization using D3